Expand your mathematical skills and knowledge, and develop master’s-level expertise, with our four-year MMath Mathematics degree.

 - materials to help you manage the transition to university-level mathematics.

-You'll also be encouraged to join our department's staff-student liaison committee, enabling you to have a direct input into the student experience.
+You'll also be encouraged to join our department's Student Staff Partnership Group, enabling you to have a direct input into the student experience.

 Professional placements with MMath Mathematics